Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 3

-Today, we head to the western side of Tijat for our first crossing of the day to Bavlenac.
-Two thirds of the way across, we skirt across the northern tip of the uninhabited island of Zmajan.
-After a hearty lunch and a chance for some rest, we do our second crossing of the day from Bavlenac to Kaprije.
-We have a chance to explore the island of Kaprije upon landing.
-A short walk up the hill offers you a perfect panorama of your crossing from Zmajan.
-Continuing down the hill brings you to the other side of Kaprije where you will find its main village, complete with coffee and ice-cream.
+Today, we head to the western side of Tijat to start our first crossing of the day from Zmajan (also known as Dragon Island) to Kaprije.
+We will have a chance to explore the island of Kaprije upon landing there.
+A short walk up the hill brings you to the perfect panorama of your crossing from Zmajan.
+Continuing down the hill brings you to the other side of Kaprije, where you will find its main village and plenty of spots to stop for coffee and ice-cream.

 Day 4